 Information about Data Protection, and access to personal information

-The Data Protection Act 1998 gives legal rights to individuals (data subjects) who have personal data held about them.
+Data protection legislation gives legal rights to individuals (data subjects) who have personal data held about them.

-The Act is designed to cover the collecting, storing, processing and distribution of personal data.
+The legislation is designed to cover the collecting, storing, processing and distribution of personal data.

-If you have information stored about you, the Act gives you certain rights.
+If you have information stored about you, the legislation gives you certain rights.
 These rights apply to everyone, whether they're an employee, elected member, or a member of the public.

 Each individual has the right to: